Graphic courtesy Pixabay

-How AI Might Extract and Use Data
+How AI Might Extract and Use Medical Data

 The underlying concept is that AI might be used to extract information from the ever-growing amount of healthcare information being collected both for individuals and patient populations.
 This information then might be used by physicians to assess patient prognoses in terms of risks and by patients to influence their futures for the better.

 Eventually, AI could help integrate diagnostic radiology into the clinical decision-making mainstream.
 But Gilson advises caution.